dengyun85/antibacterial_peptides/README.md

-# System Manual of Antibacterial Peptide Prediction and Generation System
+# Manual of Antibacterial Peptide Prediction and Generation System

 ## Main Functions